thu-tram/mangg-may-tinh/routing/distance-vector.md

 In this protocol, it's easy to confuse the the direction in which announcements and messages are sent.

 The announcements for how to reach A start at A, and propagate outward.
-For example, B sent an announcement to D, saying ``I am B, and messages for A can be sent through me.''
+For example, B sent an announcement to D, saying "I am B, and messages for A can be sent through me."

 By contrast, the actual messages being sent to A are sent inward, toward A. For example, a message might start at D and be sent to B on its way to A.